Photo by Monstera Production on Pexels.

 It is one of the techniques often summarized under the umbrella term of Theatre of the Oppressed.

-But you don’t need a theatre or actors and actresses for it – just a minimum of three people, ideally more, a room large enough to move around – and a conflict that you are looking to resolve.
+But you don’t need a theatre or actors and actresses for it – just a minimum of three people, ideally more, a room large enough to move around freely – and a conflict that you are looking to resolve.

 One example of something that could be addressed in a Forum Theatre is street harassment.